yaduvanshilokesh/Assignment/README.md

 - Ensures that 10 replicas are running

-- Uses custom image nodejs-test:latest from ECR container registry.
+- Uses custom image *nodejs-test:latest* from ECR container registry.

-- In spec.strategy, maxUnavailable=3 ensures that atleast 10-3=7 replicas are always running.
+- In *spec.strategy, maxUnavailable=3* ensures that atleast *10-3=7* replicas are always running.

-- priorityClassName = highestuserdefinedpriority, ensures that the pods are having higher priority than the daemonSet's pods.
+- *priorityClassName = highestuserdefinedpriority*, ensures that the pods are having higher priority than the daemonSet's pods.

 - All pods are limited to use a specific amount of cpu and memory.